 Can't take the heat and humidity?
 Cool off with a homemade popsicle you can feel good about.
 Its short ingredient list and low sugar count knock the majority of packaged pops out of the water.
 The best part: These treats are extremely easy to make; all you need is a watermelon and a few kiwis.

-That's right two ingredients are all you need for these easy, delicious treats.
-Yep, the only ingredients in here are puréed watermelon and puréed kiwi.
-Just blend them together and freeze them for the perfect watermelon snack!
+These easy, delicious treats require only two ingredients—puréed watermelon and puréed kiwi (and technically, some popsicle sticks).
+Just blend them together and freeze them in a popsicle mold for the perfect watermelon snack!

 Get the recipe from Real Food by Dad.